baldwinboy/neuromancers-community-platform/README.md

 # Local setup

 1. Ensure [Make GNU](https://www.gnu.org/software/make/) and [uv](https://docs.astral.sh/uv/) and installed and available in your shell's path.
-Run `make venv` to create a virtual environment.
+2. Run `make venv` to create a virtual environment.
-2. Run `make venv-shortcut` to create a shortcut that will allow you to activate the virtual environment.
+3. Run `make venv-shortcut` to create a shortcut that will allow you to activate the virtual environment.
-3. Run `venv_activate`.
+4. Run `source .venv/neuromancers/bin/activate`.
+5. Setup environment variables.
+Duplicate `.env.development` and change the name to `.env` to use development environment variables.
+Variables for other environments should be populated from a secure source, such as password manager and **should not be committed to the repository**.
-4. Run `make dev`.
+6. Run `make fresh`.
 The server should be available on http://localhost:3000 (if port 3000 is open).
+7. On subsequent runs, run `make dev`.